0xtf/testmynids.org/README.md

 ## Why?
 What about _insert_project\_here_?

 **Why** - We can check if a NIDS engine is working with a simple rule.
 In most cases, a ping would do.
 From that moment on, it becomes a matter of rulesets if detection is working or not.
-The purpose of this project is more to quickly showcase detection and verify detection of as many protocols as possible, while keeping the whole process quick and simple.
+The purpose of this project is to quickly showcase detection and verify detection of as many protocols as possible, while keeping the whole process quick and simple.

 **Other projects** - I'm aware that other websites, projects or scripts exist.
 I created this one because the existing ones were